adin234/pomodoro.cc/README.md

 - `pomodoro-main`: nginx container that routes traffic to one of the following containers
   - `pomodoro-app`: nginx container that serves the static assets
   - `pomodoro-api`: node container that represents the api
+  - `pomodoro-api_v2`: elixir container that represents the (new) api, that's going to replace the new one_
   - `pomodoro-blog`: node container that contains the blog
 - `redis`: for the sessions shared between the two instances of `pomodoro-api`
 - `mongo`: db for the `pomodoro-api` to save pomodori of registered users